In Turkey's economic plan, investors see drive for votes, not discipline

 | ISTANBUL

-Financial markets had been looking for Prime Minister Ahmet Davutoglu and his AK Party to deliver on promises to stick to fiscal discipline and outline plans to boost labor productivity and household savings.
+Financial markets had been looking for Prime Minister Ahmet Davutoglu and his AK Party to deliver on promises to stick to fiscal discipline and outline plans to boost labour productivity and household savings.

-Instead, Davutoglu rolled out an economic plan on Thursday more in line with populist, consumption-led policies favored by the AKP's founder, President Tayyip Erdogan.
+Instead, Davutoglu rolled out an economic plan on Thursday more in line with populist, consumption-led policies favoured by the AKP's founder, President Tayyip Erdogan.

 Some critics see the measures - including higher pensions and subsidies for first-time job seekers - as aimed at raising popularity before a possible referendum on a new constitution that would increase Erdogan's presidential powers.

-"The program evokes a populist, referendum economic plan," Ugur Gurses, a columnist at the newspaper Hurriyet, told Reuters.
+"The programme evokes a populist, referendum economic plan," Ugur Gurses, a columnist at the newspaper Hurriyet, told Reuters.

 While Davutoglu says economic reform will be top of his agenda, Erdogan has repeatedly declared his priority is a new constitution replacing a parliamentary with a presidential democracy - something critics fear would mark a drift to authoritarian government under the president.